hadronized/strongly-typed-thoughts.net/assets/markdown/home.md

 community.
 I learned the basic language in two days and the more complex concepts in a single week (lifetime ellision, borrowing, mpsc, complex macros, uniqueness typing, etc.).
 My **Haskell** experience helped a lot to get my feet wet with **Rust**.
-Today, I consider **Rust** as *“an imperative Haskell*.
+Today, I consider **Rust** as *“an imperative Haskell”*.
 Less powerful in terms of abstraction, it’s better to handle memory and design the control-flow of my programs.

 I’m currently sticking around **Rust** as it fits my needs in terms of abstraction, readability,